Principles of Statistical Inference in Online Problems: Algorithms

-We notice that it may not be necessary to maintain the components separately, e.g., \(U_{n,0}\) and \(U_{n,1}\).
-Instead, we can maintain the components like \(\mathcal{U}_n = \sum_{i=1}^n \sum_{k=1}^{s_i} (1-k/t_n) X_i\) directly.
-However, it may violate Principle E. Consequently, the recursive formulas for these components will depend on the tapering parameter \(t_n\) and cannot be generalized to the settings in Sections \ref{algo-lase} or \ref{algo-mb} without restricting the changes in \(t_n\).
-Therefore, it is better to maintain the components separately with an exterior \(t_n\).
-The recursive algorithm for \(\hat{\sigma}^2_{n, \LASER(1,1)}\) is given by Algorithm \ref{algo:las}.
+We notice that it may not be necessary to maintain the components separately, e.g., $U_{n,0}$ and $U_{n,1}$.
+Instead, we can maintain the components like $\mathcal{U}_n = \sum_{i=1}^n \sum_{k=1}^{s_i} (1-k/t_n) X_i$ directly.
+However, it may violate Principle E. Consequently, the recursive formulas for these components will depend on the tapering parameter $t_n$ and cannot be generalized to the settings in \cref{sec:algo-lase} or \ref{sec:algo-mb} without restricting changes in $t_n$.
+Therefore, it is better to maintain the components separately by factoring out $1/t_n$.
+We state the recursive algorithm for $\hat{\sigma}^2_{n, \LASER(1,1)}$ in Algorithm \ref{algo:las}.